 Heroin Addiction Treatment at Soledad House

 Signs of addiction point to the immediate need for an addiction treatment center.
-Detox, or detoxification, treatment is needed to help individuals move safely through the risks of a withdrawal period of recovery.
-We offer clients complete support in our dedicated detox facility.
+Treatment is needed to help individuals move safely through the risks of a withdrawal period of recovery.
 Once clients have safely completed the detox process, they are ready to advance to our addiction recovery programs.
 These focus on the psychological, emotional, and spiritual elements of leading a sober life.